richardcj2710/Obsidian-Sync/Second brain/IELTS/Speaking.md

 Even now, we jam with his guitar, creating silly songs that lift my mood.
 Long's genuine passion inspires me—it's why he's so talented and our friendship endures.
 _________________________________________________________
 ### Important decision
+**What the decision was:** The important decision I made with others' help was choosing to major in Information Technology (IT) at university.
+This was in my final secondary school year around 2023, when I needed to pick a field for national exams and applications.
+I was torn between IT and business but chose IT as it matched my interest in coding and AI.

+**Why you made it:** I made it for a future-proof, exciting career in Vietnam's growing tech sector.
+With AI and data science rising, it offered creative projects like app building or data analysis, plus job prospects and scholarships abroad.
+My basic Python experience from school made it a natural, passionate choice over something forced.

+**Who helped you:** My best friend Long, known since secondary school, helped greatly.
+Tech-savvy and sharing hobbies like software exploration and trend discussions, he outlined pros/cons, shared IT career research, and practiced coding challenges with me to boost confidence.
+His encouragement, recalling our brainstorming fun, was crucial.

+**How you felt:** I felt nervous and excited initially, fearing challenges like math courses, but relieved after committing—Long's support made it less overwhelming.
+Now, I feel grateful and empowered, as it's led to AI projects, and I'm glad for his help in the right choice.

+- **What the decision was:**
+    - Important decision
+    - Others' help
+    - Choosing major
+    - Information Technology (IT)
+    - University
+    - Final secondary school year
+    - 2024
+    - Pick field
+    - National exams
+    - Applications
+    - Torn between
+    - IT and business
+    - Chose IT
+    - Matched interest
+    - Coding
+    - AI
+- **Why you made it:**
+    - Future-proof career
+    - Exciting
+    - Vietnam's tech sector
+    - AI rising
+    - Data science
+    - Creative projects
+    - App building
+    - Data analysis
+    - Job prospects
+    - Scholarships abroad
+    - Basic Python
+    - School experience
+    - Natural choice
+    - Passionate
+    - Over forced
+- **Who helped you:**
+    - Best friend
+    - Long
+    - Known since secondary school
+    - Helped greatly
+    - Tech-savvy
+    - Sharing hobbies
+    - Software exploration
+    - Trend discussions
+    - Outlined pros/cons
+    - Shared research
+    - IT careers
+    - Practiced coding challenges
+    - Boost confidence
+    - Encouragement
+    - Brainstorming fun
+    - Crucial
+- **How you felt:**
+    - Nervous
+    - Excited
+    - Initially
+    - Fearing challenges
+    - Math courses
+    - Relieved
+    - Committing
+    - Long's support
+    - Less overwhelming
+    - Grateful
+    - Empowered
+    - Led to AI projects
+    - Glad
+    - His help
+    - Right choice